uros76/Controllino-with-Homeassistant/cloning.md

 - Open hotspot dasboard and contact me for password.
 You can change it once logged in

 I have edited multiple files with your hotspot details.
-Your controllino needs to boot up and work.
-Image is created from my controllino in July which had 2022.07.14.0 miner and 1.3.7 dashboard.
+Your controllino should boot up and work just fine.
+Image is created from my controllino in July which had 2022.07.14.0 miner and 1.3.7 dashboard version.